XSPECT on-board XPoSat: Calibration and First Results: Summary

 Following launch, a series of on-board observations were carried out during the Performance Verification phase to refine and validate these calibrations.
 These included observations of standard calibration sources such as Cassiopeia A, Tycho, and the Crab pulsar.
 The gain and resolution parameters derived from ground tests were confirmed through line energy and width measurements.
 Individual collimator alignment offsets were measured using spacecraft scan observations of the Crab, enabling angular corrections to the effective area.
 Being a bright and standard source, Crab observations were also used to fine-tune the \xsp effective area.
 The background was characterized using long-term blank-sky observations and monitoring of particle fluxes, enabling both static and dynamic background estimation schemes.
 Additionally, timing capabilities were verified through pulse period analysis of the Crab pulsar, establishing XSPECT’s suitability for millisecond timing studies.

 Together, the results from both ground tests and in-flight observations demonstrate that \xsp is well-calibrated and establishes its performance for spectro-temporal studies of astrophysical sources in the soft X-ray band.
 Even though there are contemporary instruments with higher sensitivities, the uniqueness of \xsp lies in the continuous long-term monitoring of sources, which can provide a wealth of valuable data and crucial insights in this field.
-Moreover, as compared to imaging instruments, \xsp provides much better time resolution, and overcomes the problem of pile-up - making it a suitable instrument to study bright transients as and when they are discovered. \xsp will soon be opened up for proposal-based community-driven observations, similar to AstroSat.
-All necessary software tools as well as response and background files will be made available in the public domain to be utilized by the scientific community.
-The data hosted at ISSDC will be made available via PRADAN (https://pradan.issdc.gov.in/).
+Moreover, as compared to imaging instruments, \xsp provides much better time resolution, and overcomes the problem of pile-up -- making it a suitable instrument to study bright transients as and when they are discovered. \xsp has now been opened up for proposal-based community-driven observations [\citenum{xpps}], similar to AstroSat.
+All necessary software tools, user guides, as well as response and background files are available in the public domain to be utilized by the scientific community.
+The data hosted at ISSDC can be accessed via PRADAN [\citenum{pradan}].